 Serra da Leba

-Don’t forget to go to the viewing point of Serra da Leba, where you can see the whole picture of the mountain and take photos.
-After passing the police check-point, turn left on the first street you see, it is before descending the pass.
-On your way back, keep your distance of trucks and buses, they need space to do the maneuvers.
+Don’t forget to go to the viewing point of Serra da Leba, where you can see the whole mountain and take photos.
+After passing the police checkpoint, turn left on the first street you see before descending the pass.
+On your way back, keep your distance from trucks and buses.
+They need space to do the maneuvers.

 Fenda da Tundavala (Tundavala Gap)

-Fenda da Tundavala or Gap of Tundavala is an enormous abyss in the mountain of Serra da Leba located 18 km of Lubango.
-The mountain plateau has 2200 mt of altitude and suddenly falls 1000 mt creating an abyss between the mountain.
+Fenda da Tundavala, or Gap of Tundavala, is an enormous abyss in the mountain of Serra da Leba located 18 km from Lubango.
+The mountain plateau has 2200 mt of altitude and suddenly falls 1000 mt, creating an abyss between the mountains.
 It looks like somebody cut a slice of the mountain.
 This natural abyss promotes stunning views.
 It is one of the seven wonders of Angola.

-On your way to Tundavala, you come across some rock formations on top of each other with different forms.
-They are a bit peculiar rocks.
+On your way to Tundavala, you come across some rock formations with different forms on top of each other.
+They are pretty peculiar rocks.

 Cristo Rei (Christ the King)

-The most famous Christ the King statue know is the Brazilian one in Rio de Janeiro, but it isn’t the only.
-Apparently, this is a Portuguese thing, we have a “Cristo-Rei” in Almada, Lisbon and so does Angola, a former Portuguese colony, in Lubango.
+The most famous Christ the King statue known is the Brazilian one in Rio de Janeiro, but it isn’t the only one.
+Apparently, this is a Portuguese thing; we have a “Cristo-Rei” in Almada, Lisbon, and so does Angola, a former Portuguese colony in Lubango.
 The statue is 30 meters high and is situated on top of the hill overlooking the city of Lubango.

 On top of the hill, you also have a fantastic viewpoint of the city of Lubango and its surroundings.
-Next, to the statue, you can find the giant letters saying LUBANGO in the Hollywood style:).
+Next to the statue, you can find the giant letters saying LUBANGO in Hollywood style:).

 The resort is divided into different regions, representing different ethnic groups of Lubango.
-The 60 huts (bungalows) represent different ethnic group style.
-The huts are stylish, they have an African vibe, very comfortable with air conditioning.
+The 60 huts (bungalows) represent different ethnic styles.
+The huts are stylish; they have an African vibe, very comfortable with air conditioning.

 Throughout the park, you will find wild animals.
-Zebras run wild through the park, you can pet them if they let you don’t worry they are very pacific and docile.
-You will find Ostrich, crocodile (not running loose, lol), Antelopes (we weren’t able to find any in our stay), Angolan Chicken and different kinds of birds.
+Zebras run wild through the park.
+You can pet them if they let you.
+Don’t worry, they are very pacific and docile.
+You will find Ostrich, crocodiles (not running loose, lol), Antelopes, Angolan Chicken, and different kinds of birds.

 We need to mention the restaurant in Pululukwa because it is fabulous.
-One of the best meals we ate, the “Chateaubriand steak” and the ice cream of Avocado is worthy of a last meal choice.
+One of the best meals we ate, the “Chateaubriand steak” and the avocado ice cream, is worthy of being the last meal choice.
 The service is very professional, and everyone is very friendly.

-We wish everyone could have the opportunity to go to Lubango and fell amazed.
+We wish everyone could have the opportunity to go to Lubango and feel amazed.
 Hopefully, we were able to inspire you to do it!